qlik-oss/core-website/docs/documentation/apis/data-connector-grpc.md

-# Data Connector GRPC API
+# Data Connector gRPC API

-In order to allow any kind of data to be fed into QIX Engine each data source is abstracted by a connector.
-A connector is typically implemented as a stateless docker container sitting between QIX Engine and the data source.
+Typically, a connector is implemented as a stateless Docker container that sits between the QIX Engine and the data source, as shown below.

 ``` asciiart
 +-------------+              +-------------+                +-------------+